trip5/Matrix-Fonts/README.md

   default_clock_font: false
 ```

 Please note that yoffset can be tricky.
-BDF files can match the number of the series without any issue.
-TTF files in the X series, same.
-The other TTF files (without the X), you should subtract 1 from the offset to allow room for the tails... for now.
-I'll probably just get rid of anything below the baseline in the future.
+You should use a number that corresponds with the baseline of the font.
+For these fonts, there is actually nothing below the font baseline; I've designed the fonts so the non-X fonts are actually raised 1 pixel above the baseline so the tails appear correctly.

 ## Editing or Contributing

 Check out FontForge: https://fontforge.org/en-US/

+### Thanks to...
+[`Andrew J.Swan`](https://github.com/andrewjswan) for huge help with Cyrillic characters

 ### Inspiration

 Originally, I used Tom Thumb as a base.
 There may be still be some resemblance but that's just because there's only so much you can do with such limited pixels.
-Nevertheless, if you're interested, you can check out that font here: https://robey.lag.net/2010/01/23/tiny-monospace-font.html
+Nevertheless, if you're interested in a 4x6 (3x5 useable) monospaced font you can [click here](https://robey.lag.net/2010/01/23/tiny-monospace-font.html).